edithbird/search-criteria-segmentation/README.md

 **Primary Market:** - All Maine Counties

 **Secondary Markets:**
-* Massachusetts

-- Middlesex County
+* Massachusetts: Middlesex County

-New Hampshire
-Hillsborough County
-Rockingham County
-Strafford County
-Tertiary Markets
+* New Hampshire: Hillsborough, Rockingham,  Strafford Counties

+**Tertiary Markets:**

-Massachusetts - All Other Counties
+* Massachusetts: All Other Counties

-New Hampshire - All Other Counties
+* New Hampshire - All Other Counties

-Connecticut - All Counties (if cuts necessary, cut less populated and/or non-border towns first) Quaternary Markets
+* Connecticut - All Counties (if cuts necessary, cut less populated and/or non-border towns first)

+**Quaternary Markets:**

-Vermont
+* Vermont

-Rhode Island
+* Rhode Island

-Outside of New England
-New York - Westchester (borders Fairfield, where we have a lot of events)
+* Outside of New England: New York - Westchester (borders Fairfield, where we have a lot of events)